Development Status

 )

-snapshot() can also be used as parameter for functions:
+snapshot_arg() can also be used for function parameters:

 import subprocess as sp